Sartaglo/tournamentorganizer/README.md

 Displays how many rooms are done in the current round and lists the rooms that aren't done.

+`,blacklist [add|remove <blacklistedPlayer>,[...]]`

+Adds to, removes from, or lists the players banned from the next tournament.
+Note that this blacklist is independent of the list provided to `initialize` that applies to the current tournament.

 ## Roadmap

 - [x] A `status` command to provide a summary of rooms in the current round,